Resources, guides, and answers for school protocols during the COVID-19 pandemic.

 Check back often for updates!

-Click here for the Livingstone Range School Division School Re-Entry Plan 2020-2021.
+Click here for the Livingstone Range School Division COVID-19 Response Guide, which replaces the School Re-Entry Plan 2020-2021.

 Scroll to Pages 3 & 4 for children under 18.
 Parents/guardians/students must use this questionnaire daily to decide if the student should attend school.
 The questionnaire does not need to be printed or handed in to school staff.